asyntai/magento-ai-chatbot/README.md

-# Asyntai - AI Chatbot For Magento/Adobe Commerce
+# Asyntai AI Chatbot For Magento

 Create and launch AI assistant/chatbot for your website in minutes.
 It talks to your visitors, helps, explains, never misses a chat and can increase conversion rates!
 All while knowing your website, customized just for you.
 Your website can now talk.

 This extension embeds the Asyntai chatbot on your site and provides a simple admin interface to connect your site to Asyntai.

 ## Why choose Asyntai?